danhiel/Greed-Dice-Game/README.md

 - Brute force O(2n): First loop calculate triples.
 Second loop calculates single ones and fives.
 - HashMapping O(2n): First loop stores the dices in the map.
 Then calculate score from map.
+- Divide n Conquer O(nlog(n)): Divides the dice array and calculate the score as we combine.